Nozomi Hiroyama

-Nozomi Hiroyama (廣山 望, Hiroyama Nozomi) is a Japanese former professional footballer who played as a midfielder.
-Hiroyama played over 400 games during his career which included spells in Japan, France, Portugal, Paraguay, Brazil and United States, as well as earning two caps with the Japanese national team.
+Nozomi Hiroyama (廣山 望, Hiroyama Nozomi) is a Japanese former professional footballer who played as a midfielder where he is currently the head coach of Japan U17.

+Hiroyama played over 400 games during his career which included spells in Japan, France, Portugal, Paraguay, Brazil and United States, as well as earning two caps with the Japan national team.
 Hiroyama was the first Japanese footballer to dispute the Copa Libertadores competition.

 Club career

 Japan

 Hiroyama began his career with his hometown team, JEF United Ichihara, in the Japanese J1 League, helping his team to the final of the J.League Cup in 1998, and making 120 appearances and scoring 20 goals in total in his four years with the team.
 Whilst Hiroyama was at JEF United, the physical trainer of the team was Paraguayan, who gave good references to him, and then the opportunity was given to Hiroyama to play at Cerro Porteño.

 South America

 Cerro Porteño

 Hiroyama signed for Paraguayan side Cerro Porteño in 2001, and during his time in South America became the first Japanese footballer to play and score in the Copa Libertadores.
 Hiroyama featured for Cerro Porteño for 1 year and a half.
 He was coached by Cesar Jacquet.

 Hiroyama was one of two foreigners in Cerro Porteño's squad, which included Costa Rican footballer Froylan Ledezma.
 In Cerro Porteño's team, Hiroyama colleagued with Aldo Bobadilla, Diego Barreto, Nelson Zelaya, Carlos Baez, Sergio Aquino, Jorge Luis Campos, Guido Alvarenga, Julio dos Santos, Cesar Ramirez, Virgilio Ferreira, Santiago Salcedo and Ledezma.

 Hiroyama scored 3 goals in 27 league games for Cerro Porteño.
 Hiroyama scored in a 1-0 victory against Sportivo San Lorenzo.

 In the 2001 Copa Libertadores, Hiroyama scored 2 goals in 7 games.
 On 22 March 2001, Hiroyama scored a double in a 4-0 away victory against Sport Boys Callao in the Copa Libertadores.
 Both goals came in the first half of the game.
 On 10 April, Hiroyama played in Cerro Porteño's 6-0 home victory against Universidad de Chile.
 On 10 May in Cerro Porteño's first-leg tie of the Copa Libertadores round of 16 stage against Mexican club Cruz Azul, Hiroyama played in the team's 2-1 home victory.
 On 16 May, Hiroyama played in the team's 3-1 away defeat in the second-leg.

 Hiroyama also played in the 2001 Copa Mercosur, appearing 8 times.
 He started on 5 occasions in the competition.

 Hiroyama was champion with Cerro Porteño in the tournament of 2001.